ghm0819/cvr_lse/README.md

 Please cite the following paper if you use this project in your research:

-> H. Gao, Q. Qiu, W Hua, X. Zhang, Z Han, and S. Zhang, "VR-LSE: A novel and compact vectorization representation approach of local static environments for unmanned ground vehicles". *arXiv* preprint, submitted.
+> H. Gao, Q. Qiu, W Hua, X. Zhang, Z Han, and S. Zhang, "CVR-LSE: Compact Vectorization Representation of Local Static Environments for Unmanned Ground Vehicles". *arXiv* preprint, submitted.

 ## Table of Contents